 The Difference Between Stray and Feral Cats

-Stray cats are cats that once lived with humans, but were abandoned or lost at some point in their lives.
-These cats may be somewhat wary but are more likely than feral cats to be affectionate or friendly towards humans.
-These cats may have some difficulties adjusting to life on the streets, particularly finding appropriate food to eat and avoiding disease.
+Stray cats once lived with humans but were eventually abandoned or lost.
+These cats may be somewhat wary but are likelier than feral cats to be affectionate or friendly towards humans.
+These cats may have difficulties adjusting to life on the streets, particularly finding appropriate food and avoiding disease.

-Feral cats, also sometimes referred to as community cats, are cats that have never become socialized with people and in most cases, have never cohabitated with them.
-They were born on the streets, either to stray cats or other feral cats, and are not typically friendly towards humans.
+Feral cats, sometimes called community cats, have never become socialized with people and, in most cases, have never cohabitated with them.
+They were born on the streets to stray cats or feral cats and are not typically friendly towards humans.
 While feral cats can often live long and rewarding lives on their own, in most cases, their lack of experience with humans makes them unsuitable for lives as pets.
-Because of this, nearly all feral cats that are turned into animal pounds and shelters for adoption end up getting killed.
+Because of this, nearly all feral cats turned into animal pounds, and shelters for adoption end up getting killed.

 How does Brevard County Handle Feral Cats?

 Feral cats, if left to their own devices, can reproduce at an incredible rate, with females often becoming pregnant early, in some cases two and occasionally three times within their first year of life.
 This type of overpopulation creates problems for both man and beast.
-For humans in the area, they have to contend with unrestrained mating behaviors of the felines, including spraying, yowling, and fighting, while the cats are at more risk of starvation, injury, and disease.
+Humans in the area have to contend with the unrestrained mating behaviors of the felines, including spraying, yowling, and fighting.
+At the same time, the cats are at more risk of starvation, injury, and disease.

-Some areas across the country have implemented catch and kill programs or relocation programs to reduce their resident cat populations.
+Some areas nationwide have implemented catch-and-kill or relocation programs to reduce their resident cat populations.
 Studies have shown that the vacuum effect, an effect that has been observed across multiple species of animals, prevents this method from being effective.
-New cats from neighboring areas frequently replace cats that are removed from a resource-heavy area.
-Instead, Brevard County employs TNR (Trap/Neuter/Return) and RTF (Return to Field) program to manage the feral and community cats in the area.
+New cats from neighboring areas frequently replace those removed from a resource-heavy area.
+Instead, Brevard County employs TNR (Trap/Neuter/Return) and RTF (Return to Field) programs to manage the feral and community cats in the area.

 What Do TNR and RTF Entail in Brevard County?

-Instead of killing healthy community cats, they are trapped in humane traps, either by volunteers or individual citizens.
-They are spayed or neutered and given a rabies vaccination before being released back to the areas in which they were found.
+Instead of killing healthy community cats, they are trapped in humane traps by volunteers or individual citizens.
+They are spayed or neutered and given a rabies vaccination before being released back to the areas where they were found.
 This prevents them from reproducing, reducing the overall number of feral cats without creating a vacuum effect.

 Cats that have been through these programs are marked by removing the tip of one ear during their sterilization surgery, thereby making them easy to identify without causing lasting harm.
 Sterilizing the cats helps reduce annoyances to humans living in the area by toning down mating behaviors, such as yowling, fighting, and spraying, as well as improving the quality of life for the cats, preventing many of the infections that are often related to either fighting or pregnancy and birth.

-If you encounter a feral cat in your neighborhood that does not have a marked ear, you can help in a couple of ways.
-One way to help is by contacting a known, licensed caregiver in the area.
-Another way is by buying or renting a humane cat trap and contacting one of the many community resources that helps ensure the cat gets proper medical care.
-You can reach out to the South Animal Care and Adoption Center in Melbourne, the Space Coast Feline Network, H.O.P.E (Helping Overpopulation of Pets End), the Brevard Humane Society or the Animal Guardians of Brevard. *Space Coast Pet Services does not handle or care for feral or stray cats.
+If you encounter a feral cat in your neighborhood with no marked ear, you can help in a couple of ways.
+One way to help is by contacting a known, licensed caregiver.
+Another way is buying or renting a humane cat trap and contacting one of the many community resources that help ensure the cat gets proper medical care.
+You can reach out to the South Animal Care and Adoption Center in Melbourne, the Space Coast Feline Network, H.O.P.E (Helping Overpopulation of Pets End), the Brevard Humane Society, or the Animal Guardians of Brevard. *Space Coast Pet Services does not handle or care for feral or stray cats.

-If you encounter a mother cat with kittens, it is best for the kittens to stay with their mother until they are around 6-8 weeks old.
-Once they have reached this age, they may be able to be socialized and adopted.
-If you see newborn or very young kittens on their own, please do not remove the kittens unless they are in immediate and grave danger, and watch their progress from a distance of at least 35 feet or farther so as not to alarm the mother and prevent her from returning.
+If you encounter a mother cat with kittens, they should stay with their mother until they are around 6-8 weeks old.
+Once they reach this age, they may be able to socialize and be adopted.
+If you see newborn or very young kittens on their own, please do not remove them unless they are in immediate and grave danger, and watch their progress from a distance of at least 35 feet or farther so as not to alarm the mother and prevent her from returning.
 If you are confident that she is not returning, or if they are at least 6-8 weeks of age, you can remove the kittens and transport them to a local shelter.

 Be cautious when handling cats and cages.
-While raccoons, bats, and foxes are more likely carriers of rabies, unvaccinated cats can also carry the disease, and bites or scratches could necessitate a tetanus shot and a round of rabies shots for you as well.
+While raccoons, bats, and foxes are more likely carriers of rabies, unvaccinated cats can also carry the disease, and bites or scratches could necessitate a tetanus shot and a round of rabies shots for you.
 You do not want to endure the severe pain of rabies shots if you don’t have to!

 Discouraging Feral Cats on Your Property